fenago/microservices/dockerize ML Python REST API/RestClientAngularWeb/README.md

 export class AppModule { }
 ```
 <h4>Step 3</h4>
-Now Open the file  `src/app/app.component.ts`
+Now open the file  `src/app/app.component.ts`

-and remove all the code and paste the following code
+and remove all the existing code and replace it with the following code
 ```
 import { Component } from '@angular/core';
 import { HttpClient } from '@angular/common/http';